Residential and Commercial Electrician

 Median Loan Debt

-The median loan debt incurred by students who will complete the Residential And Commercial Technician program is broken down into several categories.
-Residential and Commercial Electrician is a new program; the median loan debt for this program is not available.
+The median loan debt incurred by students who will complete the Residential And Commercial Technician program during 2019-2020 is broken down into several categories.

 - The private education loan debt (amount borrowed) is $0